mcci-catena/docker-iot-dashboard/README.md

 5. An instance of [Mqtt](https://mosquitto.org/), which provides a lightweight method of carrying out messaging using a publish/subscribe model

-The auxiliary container is:
+The auxiliary containers are:

 1. [Postfix](http://www.postfix.org/documentation.html), which (if configured) handles outbound mail services for the containers (for now, `Influxdb`, `Node-red` and `Grafana`).

 2. [cron-backup](./cron-backup), which provides backup support for the `Nginx`, `Node-red`, `Grafana` and `Mqtts` containers and pushed the backed up data to S3-compatible storage.

 To make things more specific, most of the description here assumes use of Digital Ocean.
 However, this was tested on Ubuntu 20.04 with no issues (apart from the additional complexity of setting up `apt-get` to fetch docker, and the need for a manual install of `docker-compose`), on Dream Compute, and on Microsoft Azure.
-This will work on any Linux or Linux-like platform that supports `docker` and `docker-compose`. *Note:-* Its likelihood of working with Raspberry Pi has not been tested as yet.
+This will work on any Linux or Linux-like platform that supports `docker` and `docker-compose`. **Note:** Its likelihood of working with Raspberry Pi has not been tested as yet.

 ## Definitions